 FarmCon 24 Review: Gameplay & Farming Simulator 25 Machinery

-The entire Farming Simulator community was excited for FarmCom 24: after all, this is the place where all the latest news and features get unveiled!
+The entire Farming Simulator community was excited for FarmCom 24: after all, this is where all the latest news and features get unveiled!
 Luckily, this event did not disappoint.
 The GIANTS Software presentations by Stefan Maurus, gameplay programmer and lead integrator, and Manuel Leithner, produced and lead gameplay programmer revealed plenty of information and new features.
 Together, these features will define the new generation of Farming Simulator – and show the players what to expect in the future.

 It’s all about the rice